 - The United States is the world’s second largest broiler meat exporter, and exports are a valuable source of income for the industry.
 ERS examines factors affecting the growth in broiler meat exports, focusing on several major markets.
-Assessing the Growth of U.S. Broiler and Poultry Meat Exports, November 2013.
+Assessing the Growth of U.S. Broiler and Poultry Meat Exports (November 2013).

 - Consumer demand for local meat has risen in recent years.
 Farmers contend that limited processing capacity restricts supply, while processors often lack the consistent business required to make a profit.
-Local Meat and Poultry Processing: The Importance of Business Commitments for Long-Term Viability, June 2013.
+Local Meat and Poultry Processing: The Importance of Business Commitments for Long-Term Viability (June 2013).

 - ERS documents the extent of food safety audits in meat and poultry processing plants and examines the association between the use of audits and the plants’ size, business structure, and application of food safety technology.
-Food Safety Audits, Plant Characteristics, and Food Safety Technology Use in Meat and Poultry Plants, October 2011.
+Food Safety Audits, Plant Characteristics, and Food Safety Technology Use in Meat and Poultry Plants (October 2011).